From System of Record to System of Context & Work

 1.1 The Inversion

 Agent-as-interface breaks this assumption.
-When a model — not a person — sits between the work and the database, almost every architectural primitive of the previous era is wrongly shaped.
-Schemas are too rigid.
-Forms are unnecessary friction.
-Reports are on-demand reasoning.
-Customization is markdown, not code.
-Pricing is per-outcome, not per-seat.
-Most importantly: the job of the SoR changes.
+When a model sits between the work and the database, almost every architectural primitive of the previous era becomes wrongly shaped.
+Schemas grow too rigid for work that no longer arrives as form fills.
+Forms themselves drop out of the user surface, because the model handles intent directly.
+Reports collapse into on-demand reasoning rather than persisted pages, customization moves from rules-as-code to markdown skills, and pricing settles on per-outcome instead of per-seat.
+The deeper shift sits underneath all of these: the job of the SoR itself changes.
 It stops being the place where truth is stored and starts being the substrate that feeds a learning loop.

 This is the actual architectural inversion.
-Surface-level reframings — “AI-native CRM,” “AI-native ERP,” “agent-first support” — describe the marketing, not the architecture.
-The deeper change is that the entire data shape pivots from “validated state at point-of-entry” to “trajectory + outcome flowing through a loop.”
+The surface-level reframings (“AI-native CRM,” “AI-native ERP,” “agent-first support”) describe the marketing.
+The deeper change is that the entire data shape pivots from “validated state at point-of-entry” to “trajectory plus outcome flowing through a loop.”
 Companies that get this right become systems of context and work.
-Companies that don’t ship agents on top of the same legacy substrate.
+The rest ship agents on top of the same legacy substrate.

 1.2 The Flywheel Architecture